hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 $ git init
 ```

-Running this command in your project folder will make the entire folder and it's
+Running this command in your project folder will make the entire folder and its
 contents part of a new Git repository.
 For more about git and why we should use
 it (spoiler: version control is very important *and* it's needed for deployment
 to Heroku), see the [Git tips page